harlanhaskins/Personal-Site/about/index.md

 title: About Me
 ---

-Hi, I'm Harlan Haskins, and I'm a software developer in Rochester, New York.
+Hi, I'm Harlan Haskins, and I'm a software developer in Cupertino, California.

 I primarily write in Objective-C for iOS, but I've been known to dabble in Python, C, Haskell, and Java.